nih-fmrif/NIMH_repro_2017_03/_episodes/11-libraries_and_pathlib.md

 ~~~
 {: .output}

-Another example of a useful Path attribute is the `name` attribute:
+Another example of a useful Path data descriptor is the `name` attribute:

 ~~~
 metasearch_dir.name